alsyefs/notion/README.md

 First, change the path in either [`sample_run_script_windows.bat`](extras/sample_run_script_windows.bat) (for Windows) or [`sample_run_script_linux.sh`](extras/sample_run_script_linux.sh) (for Linux) depending on system.
 Then, double-click on the script file and wait for the fetching process to complete.

-After running the script, you will receive reports like the following:
+After running the script, you will receive reports like the following (only 2 charts are shown here, but you will get more):
 ![Sample Report](extras/sample_task_completion_times.png)
 ![Sample Report](extras/sample_tasks_by_priority.png)